Primitive/video3 min read

 });

-const { jobId } = await response.json();
+const { job_id } = await response.json();

 naive video generate \

---model kling-v2 \
+--model fal-ai/kling-video/v3/pro/image-to-video \

 --wait